Palestinian Naval Police: History

-The Gaza–Jericho Agreement stipulated a partial withdrawal of the Israeli Defence Forces from the Gaza Strip and West Bank, providing the two areas with limited Palestinian self-rule for five years under the newly established Palestinian Authority.
+The Gaza–Jericho Agreement stipulated a partial withdrawal of the Israel Defense Forces from the Gaza Strip and West Bank, providing the two areas with limited Palestinian self-rule for five years under the newly established Palestinian Authority.
 The Palestinian Authority was invested with legislative, executive, judicial and policing powers to maintain order and security.
 Details of the security arrangements along the Mediterranean coast of the Gaza Strip are set out in Article XI of Annex I of the agreement.
 It was also agreed to establish a center for coordination and maritime cooperation between the two sides.

 The headquarters of the Naval Police is located in the Port of Gaza.
 In January 2002, the Israeli commando unit Shayetet 13 raided the port, sank two patrol boats and destroyed the headquarters and its warehouses after Naval Police commanders were implicated in the Karine A affair, an attempt to secretly bring in 50 tons of weapons by boat into Gaza.